mohanrajloganathan05/aviontive-assesment-mohanraj/README.md

-##Simple Task Manager – React Skill Assessment
+##Simple Task Manager-React Skill Assessment

 This project is a Simple Task Manager Application developed as part of the React Intern Skill Assessment for the Aviontive by Mohanraj.